Lens defects, part V: Control ring malfunction

 … and the reason I am showing you this example is so that you might start to appreciate some of the complexities (as well as some of the potential pitfalls) involved in aperture ring operation.

-This means several things: Firstly, the actual aperture ring is typically just a flimsy metal (or even plastic ring), which (when things work as they should) should be very easy to turn.
+Firstly, the actual aperture ring is typically just a flimsy metal (or even plastic ring), that (when things work as they should) should be very easy to turn.
 The aperture diaphragm mechanism in itself is also a very light, even delicate affair, and should likewise not offer much in the way of resistance.
 In fact, some lenses added contraptions for slowing or dampening the movement of the aperture ring.
 Also, the implementing of clicks on aperture rings typically either necessitated a metal spring or ball on a spring in conjunction with notches on the inside of the aperture ring, in order to make the aperture ring click at a specific aperture values.
+But as it sometimes happens, especially when lenses grow old, several things may start going wrong…

 Dust, dirt and lubricants may combine to form a sticky goo that hinders the free movement of all/any parts (aperture control ring or other parts of the aperture mechanism).
 As long as that sticky goo affects the actual aperture ring (and not the coupling) and does not threaten to stick totally, the problem is more of a nuisance than an actual threat to the lens.
 Then again, how can you be sure of where the goo is at its worst?
 Luckily, giving the lens a basic cleaning is not too big a deal.

 Importantly, all lenses are designed so that twisting the aperture ring should have an even resistance.
-An aperture ring which clearly offers varying resistance is a sure sign that something is out of kilter.
+An aperture ring that clearly offers varying resistance is a sure sign that something is out of kilter.
 Also, while moving the aperture ring should produce a mild sound of metal moving against metal (or plastic) and clicks (if the lens has clicks), there should be no sound of scraping or grinding.

 Typically, the repairability of these issues is relatively high, as long as the aperture blades are not bent out of shape, or none of the internal parts has been broken or severely bent.
 Oil and gunk can be cleaned, and dirt can be removed.
 Metal parts usually do not wear too badly, but plastic parts may produce nasty surprises.
 Luckily, even the worst aperture-related issues can be relatively easily rectified using a suitable donor lens.
 Again, this is not a lens repair blog, so unless you’re an accomplished lens mechanic, find someone who is.